Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper basics: The classical multitaper method

-When there are no missing values in the time series, the matrix $\sin (2 \pi \varpi [t - t']) / (\pi [t - t'])$ is Toeplitz and has a special tridiagonal form which allows for computationally efficient eigenvalue routines \citep{grunbaum1981eigenvectors}.
-Before solving Equation \ref{eq:slepian}, all timestamps are rescaled such that $\Delta t = t_{n+1} - t_n = 1$.
-Throughout this paper we will use $\varpi$ to denote bandwidth in rescaled units where $\Delta t = 1$ and $\tilde{\varpi}$ to refer to bandwidth in physical units.
+{To solve Equation \ref{eq:slepian}, all observation timestamps must be divided by the observing cadence $\Delta t_{\rm obs}$ in order to construct a time series with integer timestamps and unit sampling, $\Delta t = t_{n+1} - t_n = 1$.} When there are no missing values in the time series, the matrix $\sin (2 \pi \varpi [t - t']) / (\pi [t - t'])$ is Toeplitz and {commutes with a tridiagonal matrix, enabling the use of computationally efficient eigenvalue routines to solve for the eigenvectors $w^{(k)}_n$} \citep{grunbaum1981eigenvectors}. {In Equation \ref{eq:slepian}, $\varpi$ is the {\it bandwidth}, or half-width of the main lobe of the spectral window.\footnote{See \citet{harris78} for a detailed discussion of the bandwidths of commonly used tapers (also called windows), such as the Hamming taper, the Hann taper, and the Blackman-Harris taper.} Oscillations in the time series will manifest as peaks in the power spectrum estimate that have full width $2 \varpi$.
+We will discuss bandwidth selection in more detail in \S \ref{subsec:bandwidth}.} Throughout this paper we will use $\varpi$ to denote bandwidth in rescaled units where $\Delta t = 1$ and $\tilde{\varpi} = \varpi / \Delta t_{\rm obs}$ to refer to bandwidth in physical units.

-The DPSS tapers have the desirable property of being maximally bandlimited, which means they provide the highest {\it spectral concentrations} inside $-\varpi < f < \varpi$ that can be obtained for any finite-length, discrete sequence.
-If we define the $k^{\rm th}$ \emph{spectral window} $W^{(k)}(f)$ as the squared norm of the $k$th Fourier-transformed DPSS
+The DPSS tapers have the desirable property of being maximally bandlimited, which means they provide the highest {\it spectral concentrations} inside $-\varpi < f < \varpi$ that can be obtained for any finite-length, discrete sequence. {In units where $\Delta t = 1$}, spectral concentrations are defined as